-The purpose of this course is to introduce students to the scope of ergonomics and the application of ergonomic principles to work organization.
+The purpose of this course is to introduce students to the score of ergonomics and the application of ergonomic principles to work organization.
 It includes an overview of concepts and related theory and ergonomic assessment processes, and the identification and application of solutions.

-WHDM 402: Unions & the Workplace (3 credits)
+WHDM 402: Unions and the Workplace (3 credits)

-The purpose of this course is to provide an understanding of the labour movement international and national and regional frameworks, and how unions operate in representing workers and interacting with management.
-The focus of the course is on how the union movement has contributed to improving working conditions, occupational health and safety and on behalf of injured workers; training and advocacy initiatives; labour efforts in return to work and accommodation; mechanisms of participation, labour's critique of employer wellness and Behaviour Based Safety Programs.
-Factors affecting potential for cooperation between employers and labour and critical issues for labour in occupational health and safety, accommodation and return to work are reviewed.
+The purpose of this course is to provide an understanding of the international, national, and regional frameworks of the labour movement and how unions operate in representing workers and interacting with management.
+The focus of the course is on how the union movement has contributed to improving working conditions and occupational health and safety on behalf of injured workers; training and advocacy initiatives; labour efforts in return to work and accommodation; mechanisms of participation, labour's critique of employer wellness and behaviour-based safety programs.
+Factors affecting the potential for cooperation between the employers and labour and critical issues for labour in occupational health and safety, accommodation, and return to work are reviewed.